YofukashiNoUta/uart-base-on-python/README.md

 install pyserial library before using the program

-def port_available() is to find available port number
+def port_available() is to find available port number !!!!!!!!!! 'port_available()' this part is from the internet, need to make some change to avoid plagiarism>!!!!!!!!!!!

 def send(data_s,port_num,baudrate) is to send data via uart
 data_s: can be any data type (tested: int float str)